 In the first weeks on campus, I watched my friends swept up in a flurry of recruiting sessions, auditions, BYOs, and GBMs for organizations with every abbreviation known to man.

 Trump’s decision to label himself a nationalist and tout xenophobic conspiracy theories in the days leading up to the midterm elections is a pathetic effort to drum up support from fringe elements of our country whose support played a role in carrying him to the presidency.

 What started off as a nagging feeling of insufficiency a few months into freshman year has gradually turned into resounding self-confidence and unequivocal decision-making.

-SARAH KHAN is a College freshman from Lynn Haven, Fla.
+SARAH KHAN is a College sophomore from Lynn Haven, Fla.

-KRISTEN YEH is a College freshman from West Covina, Calif.
+KRISTEN YEH is a College sophomore from West Covina, Calif.